flaerqqqq/e-commerce-marketplace/README.md

 The e-commerce platform provides a feature-rich environment for both users and merchants to engage in online retail activities.
 With its robust architecture and extensive set of functionalities, it offers a seamless and secure shopping experience for all stakeholders involved.

 # Technologies Used
-A list of technologies, frameworks, and tools used in the project.
+A list of technologies, frameworks, and tools used in this project.

 * Java
 * Spring (Core, Boot, MVC, Security, Data JPA)
-* Postgresql, Hibernate
+* PostgreSQL, Hibernate
-* Maven, Lombok, Mapstruct
+* Maven, Lombok, MapStruct
 * ELK (Elasticsearch, Logstash, Kibana)
 * JUnit, Mockito
 * Docker